Behind the ‘dissident’ letter from 1,000 Israeli reservists - International Action Center

 In the streets of occupied-Palestine, there are non-stop demonstrations by the Zionist settler population over issues ranging from the forced conscription of religious anti-Zionist youth to getting the release of Israelis detained since Oct.
 7, 2023, by the Palestinian resistance in Gaza.

 The Israeli settler state is the creation of a transnational Zionist movement that originated in 19th-century European Jewish communities.
-However, not all Jewish people are Zionists, and most Zionists are not Jewish.
+However, not all Jewish people are Zionists, and most Zionists, including Christian nationalists, are not Jewish.
 Also, and most importantly, without the economic, political and military backing of various imperialist powers, including the U.S., Britain and France, the Israeli state could never have been set up in the first place.

 The armed wing of the Zionist movement is the so-called Israel Defense Forces (IDF), now more widely known as the Israel Occupation Forces (IOF).
 And there is now very public dissension within it in the form of widely circulated letters in newspapers.
 These letters have been signed by thousands of reserve soldiers — older soldiers, most who have already completed more than two years of regular service in the IDF/IOF — criticizing the Netanyahu government’s conduct of the genocidal war in Gaza.
 They do not see a winning plan.
 And no winning plan means defeat.